minvws/nl-irealisatie-generic-pipelines/pipelines.md

 - push_tags: Boolean if you want to push tags or not

 The secret that is needed is `REPO_SYNC_PUSH_KEY`.
 This is a SSH Key.
 In the public repository a deploy key with Read-write permissions can be configured.
+The private key should be added to the secrets of the private repository.

+More information about deploy keys can be found in [the GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#set-up-deploy-keys).